 King salmon are the largest of the salmon fish family.
-So you’ll need to bring out the big guns if you are going to stand a chance reeling in one of these “June Hogs.”
+So you’ll need to bring out the big guns if you are going to stand a chance reeling in one of these “Hogs”.

-You can fish for King salmon by both boating and anchoring at Buoy 10 or in the lower Columbia River and the Columbia River estuary.
+You can fish for King Salmon by both boating and shore fishing near Buoy 10 or in the lower Columbia River and the Columbia River estuary.

-The Buoy 10 fishing spot that covers part of the Pacific Ocean from the tongue point to mouth of the Columbia River near Astoria is your surefire bet for heavy King salmon fishing.
+The Buoy 10 fishing spot that covers part of the Pacific Ocean from the tongue point to the mouth of the Columbia River near Astoria is your surefire bet for heavy King Salmon fishing.

-Want to witness the largest run of oversized “June Hogs” or King salmon fish?
-You better book a lower Columbia River-Astoria Buoy 10 fishing charter before this year’s March-October fishing season is over.
+Want to witness the largest run of oversized “Summer Hogs” or King Salmon fish?
+You better book a lower Columbia River-Astoria Buoy 10 fishing charter before this year’s July-September fishing season is over.